Submissions

 The editorial team of our journal invites submissions in the form of studies, articles, commentaries, and book reviews.
+Original research contributions (i.e., studies and articles) may be written in English, French, or Spanish.
+Commentaries and book reviews may also be published in Romanian.
 Contributions need not be limited to the analysis of positive law, but may also involve any scientific approach, including doctrinal research, law in context, or law and economics.
 Although the editorial board is based in Romania, our team encourages contributions concerning any legal system, as well as comparative and transdisciplinary research.

 Publication is conditional on respecting the following author guidelines, the publication ethics policies, as well as securing a positive result in the peer review process.